TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-05-31-symfony-vs-laravel-vs-nette-which-php-framework-you-should-choose.md

 <img src="https://files.nette.org/git/www/nette-logo-blue.png" width="300">

 I really fell in love with Nette mainly because of monthly meetups called [Posobota](https://www.posobota.cz/).
 In English: last Saturday shortened to "LaSaturday".
-Maintained for last ~5 years by [Honza Černý](https://honzacerny.com/) who's keeping and awesome job of running them.
+Maintained for last ~5 years by [Honza Černý](https://honzacerny.com/) who's keeping an awesome job of running them.

 It's a meetup with 50 developers, a **regular** meetup.
-Regular meetups is the best place **to build deep meaningful relationships**, where you can **learn massive amount of knowledge** over the years and **to share ideas and get feedback on them**.
+Regular meetups is the best place **to build deep meaningful relationships**, where you can **learn a massive amount of knowledge** over the years and **to share ideas and get feedback on them**.

-This could never happen on conference, no matter how big.
+This could never happen on conferences, no matter how big.

 <br>